ska-telescope/skampi/README.md

 ### SKA Tango Examples
 If your component or product is ready for integration, skip the following sections and go to [Development](#development).

 A basic understanding of the [SKA Tango Examples](https://gitlab.com/ska-telescope/ska-tango-examples/) repository is required before attempting to integrate a component on SKAMPI.
-Please visit the repository and base your development on the examples given there.
-More info on this in the [Documentation](https://developer.skao.int/projects/skampi/en/latest/helm.html).
+Please clone the repository and base your development on the examples given there.
+Pay particular attention to how deployment and partial integration is demonstrated using Helm.
+It will be helpful to follow the SKAMPI [Documentation on Helm](https://developer.skao.int/projects/skampi/en/latest/helm.html) while you are doing this.
+There are also links to the documentation on Container Orchestration which you should also follow.
-)

 ### Kubernetes and Kubectl